livianaf/FIMTestConfigurator/README.md

 ## External dependencies
 - **System.Data.SQLite Interop Library** 1.0.65.0.
 Used to read the defined tests stored in a .db file.

-Note: all dependency files are included in the releases so you can take the DLLs in order to be able to compile the project.
+*Note*: all dependency files are included in the releases so you can take the DLLs in order to be able to compile the project.